Lady Blackhawk: Rebirth

 Kendra Saunders took the name of Lady Blackhawk in Dark Nights: Metal #1, where she is the leader of the Blackhawks, an anti-apocalyptic team that wants to prevent the Dark Multiverse from rising.
 Kendra Saunders returns to her original alias Hawkgirl in issue #5 of the comic.

 It is later revealed that Kendra was the Blackhawk that saved Batman during All-Star Batman issue #9 and she and the Blackhawks were watching him since then.

 Other versions

-During the decades-long publishing history of the Blackhawks, there have been several other female characters who have tried to join the team of aviators.
-These range from "Sugar" in 1943 to Blackhawks member Hendrickson's daughter, Elsa, in 1977.

-"Flashpoint"

-In the alternate universe seen during the 2011 storyline "Flashpoint" universe, Zinda Blake was a member of Team-7, an elite unit of soldiers led by Grifter.
-Zinda and most of her teammates were ultimately killed during a botched attack on a terrorist training camp.
+Flashpoint

+An alternate timeline variant of Zinda Blake appears in Flashpoint: Lois Lane and the Resistance as a member of Team-7 who is later killed.

 Society of Super-Heroes

-In this alternate earth, war has broken out across the dimensions just after World War 2.
-A team of Lady Blackhawks (Lena, Killah, Pixie, Red, Monkey, Princess) provides flying support to the Society of Superheroes as they try and neutralize the threat via supernatural means.
+A team of Lady Blackhawks appear in Multiversity: Society of Super-Heroes #1, consisting of Lena, Killah, Pixie, Red, Monkey, and Princess.

 Reception

-Lady Blackhawk was ranked 48th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list, although this list does not specify which version of the character was chosen.
+Lady Blackhawk was ranked 48th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list, although the list does not specify which version of the character was chosen.

 In other media

-A group of jetpack-wielding Lady Blackhawks appear in issue #21 of Batman: The Brave and the Bold, in which they join forces with Batman to combat King Rex and his Dinosaur Gang.
+A group of Lady Blackhawks appear in Batman: The Brave and the Bold #21.